webplatform/docs/Beginners/index.md

 ---
-title: eginners
-tags:
-  - Basic
-  - Pages
+title: Web Development for Beginners
 readiness: 'Ready to Use'
 summary: 'So you want to learn to make websites?
 This page has a list of articles that are perfect to help you understand the basics.
 It describes the tools of the trade and provides links to articles explaining the basics.'
-uri: Beginners
+tags:
+  - Basic
+  - Pages
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: